-Since making his Met debut in 2004 in Don Giovanni under James Levine, the Russian bass has appeared there regularly: in 2008-09 he headlined a new production of Verdi’s Attila, and in 2011-12 he made his role debuts as King Henry VIII in the company’s season-opening production of Donizetti’s Anna Bolena, and as Dosifei in Mussorgsky’s Khovanshchina.
-Last season, he portrayed the title roles in Met stagings of two Mozart operas: Le nozze di Figaro and Don Giovanni.
+Over the past decade since his house debut, Abdrazakov has become a mainstay at the Metropolitan Opera.
+Last season he sang the title role in a new staging of Borodin’s Prince Igor – a performance captured on DVD and Blu-ray by Deutsche Grammophon, out this September.
+Other notable Met productions include his role debut as Henry VIII opposite Anna Netrebko in Anna Bolena to open the company’s 2011-12 season, Dosifei in Mussorgsky’s Khovanshchina, and the title role in a new production of Verdi’s Attila under the baton of Riccardo Muti.
 At La Scala, Abdrazakov joined Muti in concert for the reopening of the theater in 2004-05, and that same season he sang Moses in a production of Rossini’s Moïse et Pharaon that was recorded and released on CD and DVD.
 It was in the same role – in a new production led by Muti – that the bass made his Salzburg Festival debut in 2009, and he has also sung Moses with the Italian maestro in Rome.
-Abdrazakov first appeared at London’s Royal Opera House in 2009, performing Verdi’s Requiem in concert with Antonio Pappano, and he has since returned there to sing Don Basilio in Rossini’s Barber of Seville.
+Abdrazakov first appeared at London’s Royal Opera House in 2009, performing Verdi’s Requiem in concert with Sir Antonio Pappano, and he has since returned there to sing Don Basilio in Rossini’s Barber of Seville.

 The title role in The Marriage of Figaro was the vehicle for Abdrazakov’s 1998 house debut at St. Petersburg’s Mariinsky Theatre.
 Among his other signature roles are both the title character and Leporello in Mozart’s Don Giovanni; Méphistophélès in Gounod’s Faust and Berlioz’s La damnation de Faust; Oroveso in Bellini’s Norma; Selim in Rossini’s Turk in Italy, and Assur in his Semiramide.
 The Russian bass is noted for Verdi roles including Walter in Luisa Miller and the title character in Oberto, as well as Attila and Banquo.

-In addition to his Grammy Award-winning recording of Verdi’s Requiem with Muti and the Chicago Symphony, Abdrazakov has recorded unpublished arias by Rossini with Chailly and the Symphony Orchestra of Milan, Giuseppe Verdi for Decca, and Cherubini’s Mass with Muti and the Bayerischer Rundfunk for EMI Classics.
-For Chandos, he has recorded Shostakovich’s Suite on Verses of Michelangelo and Rachmaninoff’s The Miserly Knight, both with Noseda and the BBC Philharmonic.
+Abdrazakov’s debut solo album, Power Players, a celebration of the great Russian bass roles, was released in early 2014 on Delos, to great critical acclaim.
+His recording of Verdi’s Requiem with Riccardo Muti and the Chicago Symphony won a Grammy Award, and he has recorded unpublished arias by Rossini with Riccardo Chailly and the Symphony Orchestra of Milan, Giuseppe Verdi for Decca, and Cherubini’s Mass with Muti and the Bayerischer Rundfunk for EMI Classics.
+For Chandos, he has recorded Shostakovich’s Suite on Verses of Michelangelo and Rachmaninoff’s The Miserly Knight, both with Gianandrea Noseda and the BBC Philharmonic.
 The bass’s DVD releases include Moïse et Pharaon from La Scala, Oberto from Bilbao, Norma from Parma, and Lucia di Lammermoor from the Metropolitan Opera.
-Marking the Verdi bicentennial, May 2013 saw Abdrazakov’s star turn in the title role of Attila immortalized on the Mariinsky label’s first DVD/Blu-ray release; as the New York Times observed, “it was the refinement and clarity of his singing, the Verdian accents, that made him so moving. … Mr. Abdrazakov’s Attila conveyed both the character’s ferocity and inner turmoil.”
+Marking the Verdi bicentennial, May 2013 saw Abdrazakov’s star turn in the title role of Attila immortalized on the Mariinsky label’s first DVD/Blu-ray release.

-Born in 1976 in the city of Ufa, then the capital of the Soviet republic of Bashkiria, Ildar Abdrazakov traces his lineage back to Genghis Khan.
-His parents were both artists: his mother was a painter, and his late father, a director.
-He began acting in his father’s stage and film productions at age four, and it was these early experiences that inspired him to pursue a career in the arts.
-On graduating from the Ufa State Institute of Arts, he joined the Bashkirian Opera and Ballet Theatre.
+Abdrazakov was born in 1976 in the city of Ufa, then the capital of the Soviet republic of Bashkiria.
+His parents were both artists: his mother was a painter and his late father, a director.
+Abdrazakov began acting in his father’s stage and film productions at age four, and it was these early experiences that inspired him to pursue a career in the arts.
+Upon graduating from the Ufa State Institute of Arts, he joined the Bashkirian Opera and Ballet Theatre.
 In the late 1990s, he won a string of prestigious vocal competitions: the Moscow Grand Prix named after Irina Arkhipova, the Glinka International Vocal Competition, the Rimsky-Korsakov International Competition, and the International Obrazova competition.
 His 2000 win at the Maria Callas International Television Competition in Parma thrust him into the international spotlight and led to his debut at La Scala the following year.